-The first time I heard the Cocteau Twins, I was sitting in a convenience store parking lot smoking a marlboro red.
-I was wearing all black and harboring a deep, dark crush on some emotionally unavailable, goth kid.
+The first time I heard the Cocteau Twins, I was sitting in a convenience store parking lot.
+It was my junior year and high school and I was wearing all black and harboring a deep, dark crush on some goth kid from my biology class.
 Liz Fraser’s voice on Heaven or Las Vegas plunged into my heart and every care melted away.
 It was sad, hopeful and crushing all it once.

-Fraser’s darting blue eyes, those harmonies and that slow dive put me back together.
-The Friday night clamor to the club was soothed to a quiet hush as I waited for my friend to come out of the store.
-These were the days when you could still look like a normal person and be featured on MTV.
+Fraser’s darting blue eyes, those harmonies and that slow dive blew me away.
+The Friday night clamor of high school cheerleaders arguing outside of store 24 was soothed to a quiet hush as I waited for my friend to come out of the store.
+These were the days when you could still look a bit less than perfect and be featured on MTV.
 Thank God for youtube, but as I’m writing this, I’m missing 120 minutes.
 Bless you, Matt Pinfield.
-You gave us misfits a voice on Sunday night.
-I’d watch every week from my parent’s musty basement.
+You gave us goth kids a voice on Sunday night.
+I’d watch every week from my parent’s basement.
 I wasn’t sure where the people on 120 minutes lived, but they sure didn’t live in my town.
-I longed for this tribe.
 I would have to wait until college to find them, but I did eventually find them.

 Singing of a famous street